kaalam/document.source/jazz_reference/pages/reference_docker_how_to_build.md

 ---
-title: How to build your own Jazz Docker image
+title: How to Build your Own Jazz Docker Image
 summary: A few clues on creating a Jazz Docker image
 sidebar: mydoc_sidebar
 permalink: reference_docker_how_to_build.html